 Huascaran National Park and its surrounding regions encompass a wide variety of different habitats, each with various bird species tucked away in the craggy valleys that cut deep into the range.
 While the birds of the high Andes may not always be as colorful as the birds of the cloud forest or Amazonian lowlands, they are still pretty spectacular by most standards and are often notable for their rarity.
 The extent of high altitude habitats in the Andes has been greatly diminished over the years and many of these birds are now threatened or in danger of extinction.
 Fortunately, the land inside the national park is protected adequately enough that it has become one of the best places to see these rare, high-altitude, species.
 The region also holds quite a variety of hummingbirds.

-There is plenty of great birding in several habitats easily accessible on foot or via a short drive from the Lazy Dog Inn Mountain Lodge.
+For Birding in the Cordillera Blanca, there is plenty of great habitats easily accessible on foot or via a short drive from the Lazy Dog Inn Mountain Lodge.
 Outings can be of any length and vary from relaxed walks on fairly flat ground to intense brush crashing up steep slopes.
 Here are some of our favorite routes for birds near The Lazy Dog Inn Mountain Lodge:

 The landscape nearest the Lazy Dog Inn is comprised of pasture, rocky scrub, and patches of various species of bushes and small trees.
 Here you will find the giant hummingbird (Patagona gigas), which is the world’s largest hummingbird species.
 In fact, it really doesn’t seem like a hummingbird at all until it approaches a flower and begins to hover with strangely slow wingbeats.
 You’ll wonder how the apparently brownish shining sunbeam (Aglaeactis cupripennis), another hummingbird, got its name until it catches the light from a certain angle and its entire back flashes with incredible iridescent rainbow colors.
 The Andean tinamou (Nothoprocta pentlandii) is a ratite, meaning it is somehow related to the ostrich.
 It is pheasant-like and a poor flyer that prefers to run and is capable of remarkable disappearing acts in the brush.
 More birds we regularly see here are the pretty blue-and-yellow tanager (Thraupis bonariensis), the endemic and also attractive rufous-backed Inca finch (Incaspiza personata), and the aplomado falcon (Falco femoralis) among many others.